erikfredner/dsst289-2024/syllabus.md

 - Please bring a computer, pencil, and something to write on to each class.
 - Class materials can be found on the course Blackboard site.
 - You will submit assignments via Blackboard.
-- If you cannot access any these materials at any point during the semester, let me know as soon as possible.

 ## Inclusivity